 My approach to teaching is based on freeing the voice using a combination of vocal function exercises, bel canto technique work, body alignment and tension release, musicality, and expression.
 Breath management and vocal tract shaping are complex and require a highly individualized approach.
 I do not believe that one approach can be applied to all students, and easily tailor my instruction to the individual singer.

 I’ve been greatly influenced by the works of major pedagogues, both of the past (Garcia, Vaccai, Marchesi) and within the current landscape (Smith, Miller, Coffin, Helding, Bozeman, and many more).
 I have studied vocal pedagogy at length and pull both scientific and holistic teaching techniques from my study.
 I regularly attend professional development programs to stay as up-to-date as possible.
 Most recently (summer 2022) I attended a new Pedagogy Summit in Aspen headed up by Renee Fleming.

-I have an intense love and passion for teaching voice and encouraging young singers, and believe that together we can find a freer way of singing and a more beautiful, resonant sound.
+I have an intense love and passion for teaching voice and encouraging young singers and believe that together we can find a freer way of singing and a more beautiful, resonant sound.
 Additionally, my vast experience as a career coach and entrepreneurship lecturer/author will help you craft your unique career path within the industry.

 Dr. Dana Lynne Varga is a sought-after soprano, voice teacher, and career coach, as well as the Founder and Artistic Director of MassOpera.
 She is a fierce advocate for singers, devoted to progressive change in the classical vocal industry and encouraging individuals to forge their own career paths.
 She regularly presents vocal master classes as well as entrepreneurship lectures for musicians all over the country.